 Policy

-- Patching of University-owned systems will be centrally managed.
+• Patching of University-owned systems and services will be centrally managed by Digital and Technology Services (DTS).

-- Assessment of the criticality of vulnerabilities will be carried out by the Security and Risk Management Officer in conjunction with Product Engineers in UoD IT
+• Assessment and criticality scoring of vulnerabilities will be carried out by the DTS Cyber Security team.

-- University systems, devices, and applications must be updated within seven days of any release of a patch that fixes High vulnerabilities.
-Based on the assessed severity and potential/actual impact, the Assistant Director of IT for Security, Infrastructure, and Research Computing may mandate a shorter timeframe for any particular instance.
+• University systems, devices, and applications must be updated within fourteen (14) days of any release of a patch that fixes Critical vulnerabilities.
+Based on the assessed severity and potential/actual impact, the Head of Cyber Security (or delegate) may mandate a shorter timeframe or approve an exception for any instance.

-- Patches to Medium and Low vulnerabilities must be installed within fourteen (14) days of availability.
+• Patches to Medium and Low vulnerabilities must be installed within thirty (30) days of availability unless an exception has been approved by the Head of Cyber Security (or delegate).

 Legal and regulatory obligations